esa/pagmo/doc/sphinx/examples/example2.rst

 .. image:: ../images/examples/ex2.png

-We then evolve 200 times producing the same picture of the archipealgo with the ranks updated and saving it to file.
+We then evolve 200 times producing, at each step, the picture of the archipealgo with the new evolved fitness

 .. code-block:: python